MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/GeneralBusinessFunctionalityAdvanced/DataExchange/how-to-import-bank-statements.md

   - "sv-se"
 ---
 # How to: Import Bank Statements
-You can import electronic bank statements from your bank to quickly populate [!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] with data about actual bank transactions.
+You can import electronic bank statements from your bank to quickly populate FIX INCLUDE HERE<!--[!INCLUDE[navnow](../../ApplicationDesign/includes/navnow_md.md)] --> with data about actual bank transactions.

  You can use three different features to import bank statements from your bank.